typst/typst/docs/community.md

 - Share importable files or templates that you use to style your documents
 - Alert us of bugs you encounter while using Typst

-## Beta test { #beta-test }
+## Beta test
 We are starting a public beta test of our product on March 21st, 2023.
 The Typst compiler is still under active development and breaking changes can occur at any point.
 The compiler is developed in the open on [GitHub](https://github.com/typst/typst).

 We will update the members of our Discord server and our social media followers when new features become available.
 We'll also update you on the development progress of large features.
-A development tracker will become available on the documentation pages soon.

 ## How to support Typst { #support-typst }
 If you want to support Typst, there are multiple ways to do that!
 You can